Xahau/xahaud/src/xrpld/app/consensus/ExportIntent.md

 map; intent admission still requires the UNLReport-backed parent state.
 Late collector arrivals cannot mutate the accepted root.

-Materialization also requires the consensus parent to descend from the node's validated ledger, the origin ledger hash to agree through both ancestry views, and the exact origin ledger and `ttEXPORT` transaction to be locally available.
+Witness rebuilding resolves the origin through the exact consensus parent's ancestry and requires the exact origin ledger and `ttEXPORT` transaction to be locally available.
+The local validated ledger must be on compatible ancestry: it may be an ancestor of that parent or already a descendant of it.
+Known competing ancestry still prevents materialization, but progress of this local cursor alone must not change the synthetic transaction set for a fixed parent and accepted root.
+Missing accepted-root material or origin-ledger possession still prevents witness construction.

-If any of that validated possession is absent, the latch remains pending; a build cursor ahead of validation never forces witness production.
+This rebuild rule does not authorize share admission, signing or release from a merely closed parent.
+Those live paths retain the source-validation checks in INV-4 and INV-5; an origin ahead of local validation remains deferred there.

 *Anti-pattern:* assembling from the current collector at apply time or treating peer root support as remote payload availability.